 Post-hoc interpretations.
 Most works in literature focus on producing a posteriori interpretations for pre-trained models via input attribution.
-They often consider the model as a black-box [41, 38, 8, 31, 14] or in the case of deep neural networks, work with gradients to generate saliency maps for a given input [46, 47, 45, 40].
-Very few post-hoc approaches rely on high level concepts or other means of interpretations [22].
-Methods utilizing high level concepts come under the subclass of concept activation vector (CAV)-based approaches.
-TCAV [27] proposed to utilize human-annotated examples to represent concepts in terms of activations of a pre-trained neural network.
+They often consider the model as a black-box [40, 37, 8, 30, 14] or in the case of deep neural networks, work with gradients to generate saliency maps for a given input [45, 46, 44, 39].
+Very few post-hoc approaches rely on high level concepts.
+They come under the subclass of concept activation vector (CAV)-based approaches.
+TCAV [26] proposed to utilize human-annotated examples to represent concepts in terms of activations of a pre-trained neural network.
 The sensitivity of prediction to these concepts is estimated to offer an explanation.
 ACE [18] attempts to automate the human-annotation process by super-pixel segmentation and clustering these segments based on their perceptual similarity where each cluster represents a concept.
-ConceptSHAP [51] introduces the idea of "completeness" in ACE's framework.
+ConceptSHAP [49] introduces the idea of "completeness" in ACE's framework.
 The CAV-based approaches already strongly differ from us in context of problem as they only consider post-hoc interpretations.
 TCAV generates candidate concepts using human supervision and not from the network itself.
 While ACE automates concept discovery, the concepts are less dynamic as by design they are associated to a single class and rely on being represented via spatially connected regions.
 Moreover, since ACE depends on using a CNN as perceptual similarity metric for image segments (regardless of aspect ratio, scale), it is limited in applicability (experimentally supported in supplement Sec.
-S.3).
+S.2).

-Interpretable neural networks by design.
-Most works from this class learn a single model by either modifying the architecture [3], the loss functions [55, 13], or both [6, 36, 4, 12].
-Methods like FRESH [24] and INVASE [53] perform selection over raw input tokens/features.
-The selected input features then are used by the final prediction model.
-GAME [35] shapes the learning problem as a co-operative game between predictor and interpreter.
+92 Interpretable neural networks by design.
+Most works from this class learn a single model by 93 either modifying the architecture [3], the loss functions [51, 13], or both [6, 35, 4, 12].
+Hendricks 94 et al. [22] proposed a system that jointly learns a predictor and a module that can generate textual explanations.
+GAME [34] shapes the learning problem as a co-operative game between predictor and interpreter.
 However, it learns a separate local interpreter for each sample rather than a single model.
-The above methods do not utilize high-level concepts for interpretation and offer local interpretations, with the exception of neural additive models [2], which are currently only suitable for tabular data.

-Self Explaining Neural Networks (SENN) [4] presented a generalized linear model wherein coefficients are also modelled as a function of input.
+96 The above methods do not utilize high-level concepts for interpretation and offer local interpretations, 97 with the exception of neural additive models [2], which are currently only suitable for tabular data.
+98 Self Explaining Neural Networks (SENN) [4] presented a generalized linear model wherein coeffi-99 cients are also modelled as a function of input.
 The linear structure is to emphasize interpretability.
-SENN imposes a gradient-based penalty to learn coefficients stably and other constraints to learn human understandable features.
-Unlike SENN, to avoid trade-off between accuracy and interpretability in FLINT, we allow the predictor to be an unrestrained neural network and jointly learn the interpreter.
-Interpretations are generated at a local and global level using a novel notion of relevance of attributes.
-Moreover, FLINT can be specialized for generating post-hoc interpretations of pre-trained networks.
-Known dictionary of concepts.
-Some recent works have focused on different ways of utilizing a known dictionary of concepts for interpretability [26], by transforming the latent space to align with the concepts [13] or by adding user intervention as an additional feature to improve interactivity [29].
-It should be noted that these methods are not comparable to FLINT or other interpretable networks by design as they assume availability of a ground truth dictionary of concepts for training.
+100 SENN imposes a gradient-based penalty to learn coefficients stably and other constraints to learn hu-101 man understandable features.
+Unlike SENN, to avoid trade-off between accuracy and interpretability 102 in FLINT, we allow the predictor to be an unrestrained neural network and jointly learn the interpreter.
+103 Interpretations are generated at a local and global level using a novel notion of relevance of attributes.
+104 Moreover, FLINT can be specialized for generating post-hoc interpretations of pre-trained networks.
+105 Known dictionary of concepts.
+Some recent works have focused on different ways of utilizing a known dictionary of concepts for interpretability [25], by transforming the latent space to align with the concepts [13] or by adding user intervention as an additional feature to improve interactivity [28].
+108